 Germans respect order, discipline and are more formal and punctual than most of the world.
 So, arrive at least 10 minutes before the job interview and turn off your cellphone.

 Generally, two job interviews are held.
 The first is with the personnel department, in which the personality of the candidate plays a major role.
 The second job interview is with the field management, sometimes accompanied by certain specialists, who test your technical and professional knowledge.

 You will never get a second chance to make the first impression, so prepare yourself and find out information about the company you want to work for.

 The German job interviewers often ask about your past successes and mistakes on the job.
-It is a good idea to prepare a few career success stories and couple that had less than favorable outcomes but were learning experiences.
+It is a good idea to prepare a few career success stories and a couple that had less than favourable outcomes but were learning experiences.

 Talk effectively demonstrating your knowledge of the industry and/or the company, do not interrupt the interviewer and criticize former employers.
 Maintain eye contact while talking to someone.

 You do not have to answer personal questions, but consider in advance how you are going to tackle them.
 If you feel uncomfortable with a question asked, simply smile and say, "In my country, that would be a strange question."